-Fait Maison Salon de thé invited me to try their lunch menu.
+I was invited by Fait Maison Salon de Thé to try their lunch menu.

 The restaurant with high ceilings and a bright interior, is decorated in soft pastels and neutral colours.
 There is a pretty display of chocolates and colourful meringues to purchase, and a huge choice of beautifully decorated pastries and cakes, including gluten-free.

 The cuisine is International dishes, but mainly Middle Eastern, serving an all day breakfast menu (continental and Middle Eastern), lunch, a dainty high tea and dinner.

 Om Waleed, the creative director, is a lovely friendly lady of Palestinian origin, and often prepares many of the dishes herself.
 She sources organic and seasonal produce with the understanding that delicious food comes from good quality ingredients.

 I tried a variety of small plates, a large salad and main course.